Decay of streaks and rolls in plane Couette-Poiseuille flow: Decay process

-The temporal evolution of $F_x$ and $F_z$ for $\Rey_f=600$ is shown in Fig.~\ref{fig:FtxFtzRef600} plotted on a $lin-lin$ scale.
+The snapshots of $u_x$ and $u_z$ at $\Rey_f=600$ shown in figure~\ref{fig:SnapRef600} illustrate a different decay scenario from the $\Rey_f=425$ case.
+The temporal evolution of $F_x$ and $F_z$ for $\Rey_f=600$ is shown in figure~\ref{fig:FtxFtzRef600} plotted on a $lin-lin$ scale.
 The turbulent fraction evolution is close to the energy evolution at $\Rey_f=600$.
-The snapshots of $u_x$ and $u_z$ at $\Rey_f=600$ shown in Fig.~\ref{fig:SnapRef600} illustrate a different decay scenario from the $\Rey_f=425$ case.
-After quenching, in Fig.~\ref{fig:SnapRef600} $(b)$, it can be seen that the streaks in the lower half part of the measurement window become elongated and flattened, in contrast to the turbulent streaks in the middle.
+After quenching, as in figure~\ref{fig:SnapRef600}($b$), it can be seen that the streaks in the lower half part of the measurement window become elongated and straighten, in contrast to the turbulent streaks in the middle.
 At the same time, the rolls in the lower part become weak and the flow is approximately laminar.
-This means the straight long streaks cannot reinject energy into rolls.
-This observation is consistent with the lift-up effects, where the reinjection of energy into the rolls is driven by nonlinear interactions between wavy streaks \citep{Waleffe1997SSP}.
-The patch of streaks and rolls are subsequently advected by the moving wall towards reservoir $2$ as in Fig.~\ref{fig:SnapRef600} $(c)$.
-In Fig.~\ref{fig:SnapRef600} $(d)$, the streaks and rolls re-enter the measured field from the left side (i.e. from reservoir $1$).
+This means the long straight streaks cannot reinject energy into rolls.
+This observation is consistent with the mechanisms of reinjection of energy into the rolls driven by nonlinear interactions between wavy streaks \citep{Waleffe1997SSP}.
+The patch of streaks and rolls are subsequently advected by the moving wall towards reservoir $2$ as in figure~\ref{fig:SnapRef600}($c$).
+In figure~\ref{fig:SnapRef600}($d$), the streaks and rolls re-enter the measured field from the left side (i.e. from reservoir $1$).

-In order to investigate the influence of lift-up effect for different $\Rey_f$, the energy evolution of $E_x$ and $E_z$ and the turbulent fraction evolution of $F_x$ and $F_z$ for three different final Reynolds number: $\Rey_f=300$, $\Rey_f=425$ and $\Rey_f=500$ are compared in Fig.~\ref{fig:ExEzRef300425500} and~\ref{fig:FxFzRef300425500}.
+In order to investigate the influence of lift-up effect for different $\Rey_f$, the energy evolution of $E_x$ and $E_z$ and the turbulent fraction evolution of $F_x$ and $F_z$ for three different final Reynolds numbers: $\Rey_f=300$, $\Rey_f=425$ and $\Rey_f=500$ are compared in figure~\ref{fig:ExEzRef300425500} and~\ref{fig:FxFzRef300425500}.
 The change of decay regime is not observed in the evolution of $E_x$ and $F_x$ for $\Rey_f=300$.
 This implies the lift-up effect at this small Reynolds number is not pronounced.
 As the $\Rey_f$ increase to $425$, we observe the existence of two decay stages.
-With the further increase of $\Rey_f$ to $500$, we observed that the energy $E_x$ and turbulent fraction $F_x$ first drop to a lower plateau after the quench and maintain this plateau to until around $t_1$ when $E_z$ and $F_z$ decay to very low levels.
-This transient plateau has been previously reported in experimental work of PCF \citep{BottinChate1998, Monchaux2020jfm}.
+With the further increase of $\Rey_f$ to $500$, we observed that the energy $E_x$ and turbulent fraction $F_x$ first drop to a lower plateau after the quench and the plateau is maintained to until approximately $\tau_z$ when $E_z$ and $F_z$ decay to very low levels.
 This transient plateau is a result of the lift-up mechanism and the roll is a key ingredient.
 When the roll is no longer active, the plateau is not sustained.